SeanWang0027/seanwang0027.github.io/_pages/about.md

 Research Overview
 ======
-My research interests are in Natural Language Processing, especially in works of aligning LLMs with human values, building Helpful, Harmless and Honest Large Language models.

-My **research vision** is to build a system that can balance both helpfulness and harmlessness.
-And to build a system like this, I want to dive into the field of building a trustworthy and explainable AI system.
+My research interests are in Natural Language Processing, especially in Language Modeling and universal attacks in NLP.
+To be more specific, I am really interested in understanding the **embeddings** in language model.
+What is the inner connection between output distribution and input embeddings?
+Why certain input embeddings are outputting certain distributions?
+Can we build a successful enough inverse language modeling approach?
+These are all questions I am trying to answer these days.

 Updates
 ======
-**May 2024**: I will be joining research work with Prof [Freda Shi](https://home.ttic.edu/~freda/) at [University of Waterloo](https://uwaterloo.ca/).
-We are working on a project to analyze the difficulty of triggering different desirable distributions using prefix tuning.
-And from my perspective, the result of work is **promising** so far, and later it can be applied to other LLM field, including LLM security problems.
+**September 2024**: I am working as a research assistant at [Compling Lab](https://compling-wat.com/) with Prof [Freda Shi](https://home.ttic.edu/~freda/) at [University of Waterloo](https://uwaterloo.ca/)!
+My first research project here focuses on exploring potential limitations in language modeling by analyzing output logits and input embeddings.
+It's an incredibly exciting and enjoyable project!

 **Jan 2024**: I am studying as an exchange student at [National University of Singapore](https://nus.edu.sg/), and I will be taking 3 courses here including [CS2108: Introduction to Media Computing](https://nusmods.com/courses/CS2108/introduction-to-media-computing), [CS3245: Information Retrieval](https://nusmods.com/courses/CS3245/information-retrieval) and [IS3107: Data Engineering](https://nusmods.com/courses/IS3107/data-engineering).